Puugu/awesome-developers/README.md

 #### A project for first timers.
-It's a super simple project for first timers, based on modern JavaScript web stack.
+This is a super simple project for first timers, based on the modern JavaScript web stack.
 It gets the content from Github file `developers.json` and renders it in a beautiful way.

 ##